-Call in \Box Call out \Box Staff Member in qu uestion
+Call in Call out Staff Member in qu uestion

-SUMMARY OF CONVERSAT ION
+SUMMARY OF CONVERSAT TON

 Call taken or made by Date Time

-The co-ordination of such calls should be undertaken by the Registered Manager and/or Head of Education.
-Completed Ongoing Absence Contact Slips will be passed to the Main Office as soon as possible, and forwarded to the RM or HoE as necessary.
+The co-ordination of such calls should be undertaken by the YARSM.
+Completed Ongoing Absence Contact Slips will be maintained in the Office as soon as possible.